yaaminiv/yaaminiv.github.io/_posts/2022-02-01-February-2022-Goals.md

 **Coral Transcriptomics**:

-- Continue testing extraction protocol to identify a successful methods
+- Continue testing extraction protocol to identify a successful method
 - Use gel to check RNA integrity
 - Extract all samples possible